UNICORE-EU/unicore-docs/source/user-docs/introduction.rst

   }

-Running this job via ``ucc run`` will submit and monitor the job, waiting for its completion and then download the standard output and error files.
-UCC has many options to modify this behaviour, and you will often submit the job without waiting for it to finish.
+Running this job via ``ucc run`` will submit and monitor the job, waiting for its completion and then download the standard output and error files (see :ref:`ucc_batch` for more details).
+UCC has many options to modify this behaviour, and you will often submit the job without waiting for it to finish (see the section
+`Options overview <./ucc/manual.html#options-overview>`_).

 The ``ucc list-jobs`` command is used to list all your jobs (that were submitted via UNICORE), and you can use other ucc commands to interact with the job or download results.